 - 1.1 The Local Government Pension Scheme (LGPS) (Management and Investment of Funds) (Amendment) Regulations of 1999 were the original legislation requiring administering authorities to prepare, and review from time to time a written statement recording the investment policy of the Pension Fund.
 These regulations also stipulated certain key issues that must be covered within the Statement.
 These regulations and subsequent amendments have recently been consolidated within The Local Government Pension Scheme (Management and Investment of Funds) Regulations (2009) and this document has been updated in compliance with these regulations. - 1.2 Torfaen County Borough Council is the administering authority for the Greater Gwent (Torfaen) Pension Fund under the terms of the Local Government Pension Scheme (Local Government Re-organisation in Wales) Regulations 1995.
 As the statutory administering authority for the Fund, Torfaen is responsible for making sure appropriate arrangements are in place to administer all aspects of the Fund. - 1.3 Torfaen has established a Pensions Committee to discharge the duties of the Council as Administering Authority of the Fund.
-The Pensions Committee has been established and operates within the Council's constitutional arrangements and as a Committee of the Council is subject to the rules of political balance.
-Torfaen has also established a Pension Fund Management Group to provide wider stakeholder representation and communication in matters relating to the Fund.
-It consists of Member representatives of the Greater Gwent unitary authorities, a number of other significant employers, trade union representation and pensioner representation.
-However the role of this Group is currently under consideration given that the Council has now established a new "Pension Board", constituted in accordance with the requirements of the 2013 Public Service Pensions Act, to assist the Administering Authority in its role as the Scheme Manager of the Pension Fund.
+The Pensions Committee has been established and operates within the Council's constitutional arrangements and, as a Committee of the Council, is subject to the rules of political balance.
+In accordance with the Public Service Pensions Act 2013, Torfaen has also established a Local Pension Board to support the Pensions Committee in the discharge of its functions.
+It comprises employer and member representatives in equal numbers and replaces the Pension Fund Management Group which previously provided the oversight and scrutiny that the Pension Board now provides within its statutory role.